Rajbir98/Lethal-Company-Cruiser-Jump-AHK/README.md

 # Cruiser Jump AHK

+An AHK script to automate the jump timings for cruiser jumps in artifice

+## How to use the script

 It's pretty simple to use. " \ " is to change modes, and " ] " is to execute the jumps

 There are 2 modes